• Skip to primary navigation

 Here are the ingredients you will need to make this recipe.

-Labeled ingredients for pear crisp recipe.
+Labeled ingredients for easy pear dessert recipe.

-Pears: You can use any kind of fresh pears that you like, but Bartlett are especially nice.
-Ripeness-wise, you want them to have a gentle give.
-Peel them first for the best texture, and cut them thickly so they keep their shape while they bake.
+Peel the pears for the best texture.
+Then cut them thickly so they keep their shape while they bake.
 I don’t recommend using canned pears, which can get too soft.

 Vanilla: For the best flavor, use real vanilla extract, not imitation.